AmosHolland/amosholland.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-PhD Student at the University of Bristol.
+PhD Student in the [Programming Languages Research Group](https://plrg-bristol.github.io) at the [University of Bristol](https://bristol.ac.uk), under the supervision of [Dr. Steven Ramsay](https://sjrsay.github.io/).